Audio Drama (a film for the ears ) consists of 7 chapters from my book,

-to be published in Autumn 2020.
+Book to be published on Febuary 14th 2021.
 I have been developing a new form of everyday philosophical writing, that is neither philosophy nor fiction.

 Socratic Dialogues come from Ancient Greece around the 4th Century BC, when the Western philosophical tradition was born.
 The Socratic dialogues were recorded in writing by an enthralled Ancient philosopher named Plato.
 They are stories that deal with moral and philosophical problems and repeat different variations of the same plot: Socrates, (another renowned Ancient Greek thinker, who never wrote anything down,) wanders around the marketplace and asks different people questions designed to make the reader see that these people are full of shit.
 They were then transcribed by Plato.
 The reader of the Socratic Dialogue may well learn things about the philosophical issues raised by these conversations.
 More often than not, the reader mostly learns techniques to make foolish people appear more foolish.
 This is why young readers of Socratic Dialogues often have tremendous fun annoying friends, neighbours, and relatives.

 In the modern west, people get great joy finding simple answers to complex problems.
 We like to carve the world into good guys and bad guys, wise sages and reactionary idiots.
 We look to the great and good for answers that re-assure us.

 We feel worthy when we click and share our disgust at the world’s pollution, sloth, insensitivity, and injustice.
 We like to know we are special, that we’re all doing our part to fight the system.
 If we can’t fight the system, we can at least fight the people in it who want something for nothing.